 The pandemic showed us just how much energy and dedication our students, educators, and communities have to come back stronger.
 High schools cannot return to the pre-pandemic status quo, and we have resources and opportunity to do what we’ve never done before: change high schools fundamentally, for the better.

 Reopening schools, engaging students and families, accelerating student learning, and providing equitable opportunities for all students now and into the future will require the commitment of systems leaders at all levels, from classroom teachers, students, and local school boards to the federal Department of Education—and states play an essential role.

 |Want to learn more about your own state’s ARP funding? |

 Click Here to Find Your State!

-Recommendations for ARP ESSER Funding to Support High School Transformation
+Recommendations to Support High School Transformation

 - Improving critical high school infrastructure